 The Arts Foundation of Cape Cod provides funding to support artists and organizations that expand access to the arts, foster community connections, and strengthen the creative sector.
 Made possible through private donations from our generous supporters, these grants help sustain a vibrant, inclusive arts community across the region.

-Funding of our Fall 2025 grants is through support from the Arts Foundation of Cape Cod’s fundraising efforts and their generous donors.
+Funding of our 2026 grants is through support from the Arts Foundation of Cape Cod’s fundraising efforts and their generous donors.

-We welcome applications from Barnstable County, Dukes County, and Nantucket County artists, culture bearers, and creative practitioners in all artistic/creative disciplines.
+We welcome applications from Barnstable County, Dukes County, and Nantucket County organizations.

 PROGRAM TIMELINE